James Spencer professional photo

 In 1999, I married my high school sweetheart.
 We have four children (a son and three daughters).
 I enjoy discussing history and theology with my son, working out with my wife and daughters, and spending time researching and writing on various topics.

-Our family attends Skyline Church in O'Fallon, Illinois.
+Our family attends Skyline Church in O'Fallon, Illinois, where I serve as an elder.

 Professional Accomplishments